Rampart (video game): Ports

-Rampart has been ported to the SNES, Master System, Mega Drive/Genesis, Atari Lynx, MS-DOS, Macintosh, Commodore 64, Amiga, and Atari ST. Separate versions were made for Game Boy, Game Boy Color, Nintendo Entertainment System, and Famicom.
-The NES, SNES, and MS-DOS versions were all done by Bitmasters, and the NES version was planned for publication by Tengen (without a Nintendo license), but was switched to Jaleco (which was granted a Nintendo license), and the SNES and MS-DOS versions were published by Electronic Arts.
+Rampart has been ported to the Super NES, Master System, Mega Drive/Genesis, Atari Lynx, MS-DOS, Macintosh, Commodore 64, Amiga, and Atari ST. Separate versions were made for Game Boy, Game Boy Color, and NES.
+The NES, Super NES, and MS-DOS versions were all done by Bitmasters, and the NES version was planned for publication by Tengen (without a Nintendo license), but was switched to Jaleco (which was granted a Nintendo license), and the Super NES and MS-DOS versions were published by Electronic Arts.
 Most of the home versions have updated features.
-The Japanese Famicom version, which was released by Konami, includes 7 training levels, 3 difficulty settings, and an extensive two-player mode.
-Many options can be chosen, such as the number of cannons to start with.
-In the SNES and MS-DOS versions, the cannons gained can also be converted into powerups.
+The Japanese Famicom version, which was released by Konami, includes seven training levels, three difficulty settings, and an extensive two-player mode.
+The Famicom port was given an unofficial English translation in May 2017.

+In the Super NES and MS-DOS versions, the cannons gained can also be converted into powerups.

 The arcade version is part of the Midway Arcade Treasures compilation for the GameCube, PlayStation 2, Xbox, and PlayStation Portable, and of the Midway Arcade Origins compilation for the PlayStation 3 and Xbox 360.
 It is bundled in a dual pack with Gauntlet for the Game Boy Advance.
 A PlayStation 3 version with Internet multiplayer mode was released on the PlayStation Network on May 10, 2007.

 Reception

-In Japan, Game Machine listed Rampart in the June 1, 1991 issue as the seventh most-successful table arcade unit of the month.
+In Japan, Game Machine listed Rampart as the seventh most successful table arcade unit of May 1991.

 Julian Rignall of Computer and Video Games reviewed the arcade game, giving it a 93% score.

 MegaTech gave the Mega Drive version 90% and a Hyper Game Award, saying that it was a "superb blend of different game styles".
 Console XS reviewed the Master System version, giving it an 81% score.
 Nintendo Power placed it the fourth best Game Boy Game of 1993.

 Legacy

 Rampart influenced the first tower defense games around a decade later.
-Gameplay similarities include defending a territory by erecting defensive structures, and making repairs between multiple rounds of attacks.
+Gameplay similarities include defending a territory by constructing defensive structures, and making repairs between multiple rounds of attacks.